REEFreshments®: Apocyclops Live Copepods (8 oz.) - $14.99-$19.99

-REEFreshments®: Apocyclops Live Copepods is a single-specie (Apocyclops panamensis) starter culture, containing 1,500+ adult and juvenile aquacultured live copepods.
+REEFreshments®: Apocyclops Live Copepods is a single-specie (Apocyclops panamensis) starter culture, containing a mix of adult and juvenile aquacultured live copepods.
 Apocyclops are the perfect food for finicky fish (e.g., dragonets and wrasses) and corals, contribute to an aquarium's clean-up crew, and help maintain a balanced ecosystem.

 About REEFreshments®: Apocyclops Live Copepods